-Run Leeds have put together a run route that passes through Gledhow Valley Woods.
+Leeds Run Routes have put together a run route that passes through Gledhow Valley Woods.
 A scenic 6km that starts on Mexborough Avenue, moves up through Harrogate Road.
 Once at the top, you come back down Gledhow Valley Road and into the woods.
 The final stretch takes you down back to your start.
 A good mix of road and trail.

 Volunteer at Gledhow Valley Woods